 YES and NOW!

-This is your chance to set your child to a life long path success and be a proud parent.
-Reading books with your child and using this method is definitely the way forward.
+Your chance to set your child to a life long path success and be a proud parent is here.
+Reading books with your child and using this method is the way forward.

 Their future is in your hands!